Cathrinebp/mini_exes/mini_ex9/README.md

 In the other idea about data capture, the technical challenge might be to get our ideas about the like selection and the buttons to work intentionally so that our conceptual idea gets visualized.

 ## The role of the flowchart
-I think that the role of the flowchart in the to projects are very different.
-The flowchart for my mini_ex5 its mostly aimed towards the people who hasn’t programmed the program, but are interested in how it works.
-The flowchart helps me to reflect on what I made my program do, and how I told it do execute the function, but this flowchart doesn’t help me create a program, as the program was already created when I made it.
+I think that the role of the flowchart in the to projects is very different.
+The flowchart for my mini_ex5 is mostly aimed towards the people who hasn’t programmed the program, but are interested in how it works.
+The flowchart helps me to reflect on what I made my program do, and how I told it to execute the different functions, but this flowchart doesn’t help me create a program, as the program was already created when I made it.
 The role of the other flowchart was to help my group to structure the way we want our program to work, and this can help us when we start to program, because we already have the same visual look on how our program is going to function.
-The flowchart is the backbone of this program, as we use it to create the program.

 ## Algorithms